dylnb/esslli2015-monads/monad-examps/maybe.md

 # Using the Monad

 * Our division operator will need to be ready for division by zero.
-Let `/` be the usual division operator.
-So define

   $$
   \text{safe/} :: \text{Maybe Int} \to \text{Maybe Int} \to \text{Maybe Int}